CJ-Zurc/Nursing-Management-System/README.md

 Team members should clone the repository, install dependencies, configure .env, and run migrations.

 10. Notes / Tips
-Ensure all team members use PHP 8.2 ZTS x64 and the correct SQLSRV DLLs
+Ensure everyone use PHP 8.2 ZTS x64 and the correct SQLSRV DLLs

 Test TCP connectivity if migrations fail: